s-diniro/ioti-shields/QueryableSimpleShield/README.md

 ### Vendor-independent door open shield

-It is also possible to have a generic shield that run multiple queries on the incoming events.
-For example as shown below, we have a door-open shield that accepts events from enocean and wally sensors.
+It is also possible to have a generic shield that runs multiple queries on the incoming events.
+In the following example, the door open shield accepts events from EnOcean and Wally sensors.

  ```Json
     {